HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 it.

-And while it says it comes with 30 pre-built components, they're kind of a random assortment and they're mostly _very_ low-level; so you're pretty much starting from scratch when it comes to actually building out the UI for an application.
+And while it says it comes with 30 pre-built components, they're kind of a random assortment and they're mostly _very_ low-level; so you're pretty much on your own when it comes to actually building out the UI for an application.

 ### Tachyons

 The final piece of the puzzle for me came when I took a second look at the idea of "atomic" or "functional" or "utility-first" CSS.

-[Tachyons](https://tachyons.io/) was the first such CSS framework that I learned about.
+[Tachyons](https://tachyons.io/) was the first such framework that I learned about.
 It has a lot of overlap with Theme UI, both in its motivation and in its history: Its creator, Adam Morse, is a long-term collaborator of Brent Jackson.
 Like Theme UI, it describes itself as a constraint-based framework, and it's driven by a theme file in which you define your design tokens.